mse-cfht/etc_khu_group/README.md

 The code should function immediately after download (and unpacking)

 ### Operation
-Type the following at the command line of the user's terminal interface:
+If necessary, activate the appropriate conda environemt.
+Then, type the following at the command line of the user's terminal interface:

-'python main.py'
+`python main.py`

 After hitting enter, a GUI interface to the ETC should pop up.
 Please enter all necessary values into the GUI interface.